 Creating a saved view will help you be more agile and successful when making frequent changes to your websites.
 This option is more reactive than the two outlined above, as traffic must be impacted for Alert Logic to receive notifications about the impact.

 Saved views are custom reports that give you better oversight of traffic in your environment and how your environment is performing.
 Alert Logic recommends that you request an initial walk-through of creating saved views with Priority Support to fully understand how they work and how to create them in the Alert Logic console.
-You can also utilize the Create a Saved View documentation.

 Create a Correlation Policy and Alert

-Creating a correlation policy and alert will provide Alert Logic with ability to check your block alerts.
+Creating a correlation policy and alert will provide Alert Logic with the ability to check your block alerts.
 Impacted traffic will automatically create a case for the Web Security team based on your blocking acceptance criteria.
 Alert Logic will be able to react to your block alerts without you having to contact us in response to the alerts.
 With this option, you must be an Alert Logic Log Manager™ customer as well as a Web Security Manager or Web Security Manager Premier customer.
 This is required because Alert Logic will utilize your alerting and monitoring features.

 With this option, you will create a correlation policy - as described in the Create a Correlation Policy documentation - and then create a correlation alert to send out the case creation - as described in the Create a Correlation Alert documentation.